 If you have time at home and not getting much work then use this free time to improve your website.
-Take help of website design experts.
+Take the help of website design experts and give new life to your business website.
 See how you can improve your digital marketing so it can help you not just in time of crisis but also for many years to come.

 Can’t go out and meet your clients?
 Why not do it online?
-Do following:
+Do the following:

 - Make YouTube videos – YouTube has 2 billion users worldwide.
 Aussies are spending a lot of time on YouTube.
 16.2M Aussie adults spent an average of 25h 19m per person on YouTube in December.
 This makes it crucial for businesses to get on YouTube.
 Successful YouTubers are making thousands or even millions of dollars.
 This money they’re making not just because of the ads that show up next to your video but mostly because they are able to reach a wider audience.
 As you can see in image above, 90% of people surveyed by ThinkWithGoogle said they discover new brands or products on YouTube.

 - Want to learn how to throw a javelin?
 Change a tyre?
 Speak Latin?
 Chances are, if viewers have a need, YouTube has a video that can teach them everything they need to know.
 YouTube has democratised knowledge, providing a place where people can watch and learn just about anything they can think of.